 Coal-to-gas switch policies in China’s energy sector are expected to boost the country’s LNG demand by a 12 million tons in 2018, exceeding last year’s record growth of 8 mt.
 Already today, China’s energy hunger lies behind half of global LNG demand growth and Wood Mackenzie says: “Given China is only through its five year clean air policy, this growth story is far from finished.”

-AES Colón – a $1.15 billion LNG import terminal and adjacent combined-cycle power plant – has just been inaugurated in Panama.
+AES Colón – a $1.15 billion LNG import terminal and adjacent combined-cycle power plant – is being fast-tracked in Panama.
 The project comprises the first LNG regas terminal in Central America and a CCGT with 381 MW capacity.
-Start of commercial operation is slated for September 1.
+Commercial operation was slated to start on September 1.

 The International Energy Agency (IEA) has called on Saudi Arabia, Russia, Iraq, the UEA, Nigeria and Venezuela to step up efforts to diversify their economies to be able to cope with volatility of shale gas supply, and uncertainties over the pace of demand growth.
 In its Outlook for Producer Economies, the IEA assesses how the world’s six resource-dependent economies might fare until 2040 under a variety of price and policy scenarios.